 |August 2-4 Second Expedition||November 8-10 Second Expedition|

 The two expeditions will be people-powered immersions in nature.
-We want these off-the-grid experiences to be as accessible as possible, and we choose locations and activities accordingly (e.g. the 2018 Expeditions will be at Maine Huts and Trails).
+We want these off-the-grid experiences to be as accessible as possible, and we choose locations and activities accordingly (e.g. Maine Huts and Trails).
 We will eat delicious meals, hike at a gentle pace on well-maintained trails, and sleep on cushioned bunks in rustic huts.
 We encourage all participants to be mindful of their abilities as each will be responsible to carry personal gear and clothing on the trail.
 That said, backpacking experience is not required, and we can make accommodations.
 You will be accompanied by an experienced Registered Maine Guide who is trained as a Wilderness First Responder.
 Your guide will carry a group first aid kit and satellite communications device for emergency use.

 • Renewal in the Wilderness is a nonprofit organization based in Portland, Maine, working to connect organizations with wilderness as a resource that positively affects their capacity to make the world a better place.